 Introduction to Stackery

 Stackery is a serverless operations console for managing production serverless applications.
 It consists of a web-based operations dashboard and a command line (CLI) tool.
 These tools are used to manage production serverless applications throughout their lifecycle.
-In this introduction we’ll get familiar with common terms and concepts and learn how to get started building and managing distributed serverless applications using using Stackery.
+In this introduction we’ll get familiar with common terms and concepts and learn how to get started managing distributed serverless applications using using Stackery.

 A Stack is a collection of cloud resources that compose a logical application, for example a Rest Api backend or a data processing pipeline.
 A stack’s architecture definition is stored in a